rexrainbow/phaser3-rex-notes/docs/docs/shader-grayscale.md

 Gray scale post processing filter.

 - Author: Rex
-- A post-fx shader effect
+- A filter shader effect

 !!! warning "WebGL only"
     Only work in WebGL render mode.